Tharun5/Peer-To-Peer-File-Sharing/README.md

 # Peer-To-Peer-File-Sharing
-Peer To Peer File Sharing implemented in Django as Computer Networks Project
+Peer To Peer File Sharing implemented in Python as Computer Networks Project